awsdocs/amazon-lex-developer-guide/doc_source/API_runtime_PostContent.md

 +  `Composite` \- The message contains an escaped JSON object containing one or more messages from the groups that messages were assigned to when the intent was created\.
 Valid Values:` PlainText | CustomPayload | SSML | Composite`

+ ** [nluIntentConfidence](#API_runtime_PostContent_ResponseSyntax) **   <a name="lex-runtime_PostContent-response-nluIntentConfidence"></a>
+Provides a score that indicates how confident Amazon Lex is that the returned intent is the one that matches the user's intent\.
+The score is between 0\.0 and 1\.0\.
+The score is a relative score, not an absolute score\.
+The score may change based on improvements to Amazon Lex\.

  ** [sentimentResponse](#API_runtime_PostContent_ResponseSyntax) **   <a name="lex-runtime_PostContent-response-sentimentResponse"></a>
-The sentiment expressed in and utterance\.
+The sentiment expressed in an utterance\.
 When the bot is configured to send utterances to Amazon Comprehend for sentiment analysis, this field contains the result of the analysis\.

  ** [sessionAttributes](#API_runtime_PostContent_ResponseSyntax) **   <a name="lex-runtime_PostContent-response-sessionAttributes"></a>